Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 DefaultLoader - if there are several loaders on the partition, select the default one.
 Must not be empty!

-Timeout - time to automatic boot.
+Timeout - time before automatic boot.

 -1 (Timeout -1) - disable autoboot.